 Cast Iron is a Good Investment Piece

-Because they don’t contain a chemical non-stick coating there’s no need to toss out a pan the way you’d toss a Teflon coated pan after a few years.
+Because they don’t contain a chemical non-stick coating, there’s no need to toss out a pan the way you’d discard a Teflon-coated pan after a few years.

 Cast Iron Promotes Even Cooking

-Sure a cast iron skillet takes longer to heat, it is wonderful at retaining heat – the heat is even and well maintained.
+Sure, a cast iron skillet takes longer to heat, but it retains heat exceptionally well—providing even, consistent cooking throughout the pan.

 Cast Iron is a Versatile Piece of Cookware